david-kasparov/chai-param-nn/README.md

 ## Config

-Chai-param can be configured by setting the values in `chaiParam.config` object properties.
+chai-param-nn can be configured by setting the values in `chaiParam.config` object properties.
 E.g:

     var chaiParam = require('chai-param-nn');